chrisb2/air-quality/README.md

 In addition the CCS811 sensor must be 'conditioned' for 20 minutes after being powered on before accurate readings are generated (see data sheet).
 During this period the display will show a long dash for the eCO<sub>2</sub> and TVOC values.

-The display is refreshed once per minute with the esp32 and display in deep sleep in the interval between refreshes.
+The display is refreshed once per minute with the esp32, ccs811 MCU and display sleeping in the interval between refreshes.

 ![Example Display](./screen-example.jpg)